aaron-grau/curic/ruby/readings/intro-rspec.md

   If the tests are written well, the tests can serve as documentation for the codebase.
 Need to know what such and such module does?
   Check out the specs.
-Related to easing collaboration.
+This is related to easing collaboration.

 ## What to Test